Department of Politics and Philosophy

 General Education: International, Social and Behavioral Ways of Knowing

 Analysis of how key decision makers, such as the President and Congress, convert inputs from the international, national, and societal systems into foreign policy outputs.
+Students receive training in policy analysis.
 Typically Offered: Fall.

 This course will introduce students to the topics and methods of Philosophy, Politics, and Economics (PPE).
 The approach will be interdisciplinary, with the aim of investigating and illustrating how and why these three disciplines are indispensable to addressing both the normative and factual issues each poses on its own.
 The course will cover basic methods in rational choice theory, game theory, social choice theory, and political philosophy to explore problems pertaining to decision-making, coordination, cooperation, and justice.
 The texts will include both traditional and contemporary writings on these issues.